3fssd/pronunciationChecker/README.md

 # pronunciationChecker
 Uses allosaurus, whisper, and deepseek to detect English pronunciation mistakes in an audio clip.
 Author: Guanyu Ren.
+Please install the necessary packages according to requirements.txt.
+It's verified to work for python 3.12.

 Here's a sample output: